Why Adderall Doesn’t Make You More Productive

 We encouraged him to stop using it, but he didn’t want to.
 He had excuse after excuse to keep taking his prescription (which he had easily obtained by naming off a few well-known ADHD symptoms to his doctor).
 It’s easy enough for anyone to research the signs of ADHD and report experiencing them while at a physician’s office.
 My friend realized that, and his doctor believed him.

 It’s not like your friend just comes over to you one day and is suddenly strung out on this stuff.
 It’s a much slower, subtle process that you might barely even notice at the time.

-Your friend mentions that they’ve been taking Adderall to stay up and study, then they start using it to get more done around the house.
+Your friend mentions that they’ve started taking Adderall to stay up and study, then they start using it to get more done around the house.
 And eventually they take it to help them do… everything.

 How Does Adderall Work?